 At each stage in life, our needs and responsibilities change.
 At CP Law, our expert legal professionals are on hand to help you protect yourself, your family and your assets at every step along the way.
-We offer a comprehensive package of services for older and elderly people including Wills, estate planning and trusts.
-You can also call on us for other legal services which may be needed at any time of life, such as conveyancing and family and employment matters.
+We offer a comprehensive package of services for older and elderly people including the planning and execution of any wills, trusts and estates.
+You can also call on us for other legal services which may be needed at any time of life, such as conveyancing and family and employment law matters.
 If you have any questions, please contact us today at our Berkshire or Surrey offices.

 Making your wishes heard

 Our primary goal as solicitors for the elderly is to ensure that your wishes are heard, your rights are protected and your families are supported.
 By creating legally enforceable documents, such as a Will or an LPA (lasting power of attorney), you ensure that your wishes will be respected, even when you are no longer able to articulate them yourself.
 Just as a Will lets you choose who will make decisions about your estate after your death, an LPA lets you choose who will make decisions for you, should you be unable to make them yourself.

 Writing or updating your Will

 Creating a Will that expresses your wishes and protects your family is quick and simple.
 No one likes to imagine their family struggling to carry on without them, but we can all ease our loved ones’ struggle by making our wishes clearly known.
 A properly written Will can save a great deal of time, money and stress.
 We provide ongoing support to our clients to allow them to update their Wills regularly to reflect changes in circumstances.